BlueBrain/BlueRecording/examples/ReadMe.md

 Here, we provide examples of extracellular signals produced by a single layer 5 thick-tufted pyramidal cell.

+## System requirements

+We assume that you are running these examples on a Linux system with slurm.
+If this is not the case, you will have to modify the provided bash scripts accordingly.

 ## Instructions

 ### Dependencies